-A recent study on patient satisfaction following spinal surgery suggests diving deeper into what drives such feedback may help improve outcomes.
+A recent study on patient satisfaction following spine surgery, Beverly Hills surgeons suggest diving deeper into what drives such feedback may help improve outcomes.
 The study, conducted by a team at Vanderbilt University Medical Center, evaluated satisfaction surveys given to patients about a year after their procedure.
 The findings further suggest that expectations prior to surgery and other factors may influence how patients rate the success of their procedure.

 Factors Influencing Patient Satisfaction